 Food Safety & Hygiene

-Council's Environmental Health Officer has a role to ensure that food businesses within the Rural City of Murray Bridge operate in accordance with the Food Safety Standards.
+Council's Environmental Health Officers have a role to ensure that food businesses within the Rural City of Murray Bridge operate in accordance with the Food Safety Standards.
 This is achieved through a range of services and programs including:

 - Investigating food complaints